shivan-s/shivan.xyz/content/posts/blue-belt/index.md

 Hopefully, I won't be in that statistic but the mentality I'll adopt is: nothing changes, keep turning up and keep drilling the fundamentals, always have that beginner's mindset; it helps you in BJJ and in life.

 Finally, a special thanks to Coach and everyone I train with for being a part of this humbling journey.
 OSS!

+## Conclusion

+Blue belt promotion was a 3 year journey, which still continues.
+My fear is the greater expectation put on myself and the goal is to keep training and drilling the fundamentals.

+## Update

+I also wanted to talk about other concepts:

+- I do think higher belts are okay with losing vs. a fresh white belt will treat every role as a life or death battle
+- When you start to get good at something and stop, it's actually harder to come back to it, compared to if you were to start again.
+- BJJ has a long path to "mastery".
+This made me appreciate mastery in general, as well as cultivate patience.
+I think a lot of expect to 'get things' quickly.
+But acquiring skills that seem simple take a lot of time, not just a year or two, but a decade of intentional learning.